cobraWilliam/cobraAnalysis/README.md

 # cobraPythonAnalysis
-cobraPythonAnalysis contains python programs to analyze data from the COBRA recognition memory experiment
+cobraPythonAnalysis contains python analysis pipelines to process data from the COBRA recognition memory experiment